lsst/in-kind-program_lsst_io/docs/contributors/contributed-resources.rst

 Independent Data Access Centers (IDACs) and Scientific Processing Centers (SPCs) One of the goals of the In-Kind Program is to augment the available resources for data- and compute-intensive use cases for the Rubin community.
-IDACs and SPCs, following the guidelines laid out by Rubin Observatory, will provide significant computing, storage, data, and experience for such use cases.
+IDACs and SPCs, following the `guidelines laid out by Rubin Observatory <https://rtn-003.lsst.io/>`_, will provide significant computing, storage, data, and experience for such use cases.

 What kinds of contributed computing resources will be available?
 ================================================================